 - There was a previous termite issue that is no longer a threat.

-- Your home or other structure has an infestation of another type of wood-destroying insect, such as carpenter ants.
+- Your home or other structure has an infestation of another type of wood-destroying insects, such as carpenter ants.

 Once you know what you are facing, you and your pest control pro can develop a game plan to handle an active infestation, prevent a new one and fix the damage that has already occurred.